luna/luna-book/functions.md

 ## Function definitions

 Defining toplevel or complex functions is best accomplished with the ``def`` keyword.
+Any function defined this way on the module toplevel are then visible by any modules importing it (and of course throughout the defining module itself).
 The first line defines the function name and its arguments.
 The last line of a definition is the returned value.
 In the graphical language, the arguments are ports on the left hand side bar, and the returned value is connected to the right hand side.

     def move shape tx ty:
         translation = translationTrans tx ty